-The College has adopted a policy of targeting a 5% EBITDA surplus each year.
+The College has adopted a policy of targeting a minimum of 5% EBITDA surplus each year.
 Achievement of this target will contribute to a satisfactory financial health rating with the ESFA and satisfies the College's loan covenants.

-In respect of accumulated reserves the College is required to retain £3,000,000 of general reserves, excluding any defined benefit pension obligations, in order to satisfy our loan covenants.
+In respect of accumulated reserves the College is required to retain the greater of £3,000,000 of 25% of gross income of general reserves, excluding any defined benefit pension scheme liabilities, in order to satisfy our loan covenants.
 The College will seek to utilise additional reserves, as cash levels permit, for the benefit of students.

-Current and Future Development and Performance
+Current and future development and performance